Skip to main content

 Chaining Extractors

-You can use keyauth.Chain to try multiple extractors in order until one succeeds.
-The first successful extraction will be used.
+You can use keyauth.Chain to try multiple extractors until one succeeds.
+The first successful extraction is used.

 // This will try to extract the key from: